mozilla/Bugzilla-ETL/README.md

 Installation
 ------------

-PyPy and SetupTools are required.
+Python and SetupTools are required.
 It is best you install on Linux, but if you do install on Windows please [follow instructions to get these installed](https://github.com/klahnakoski/pyLibrary#windows-7-install-instructions-for-python).
 When done, installation is easy:

     git clone https://github.com/klahnakoski/Bugzilla-ETL.git